 East African Nilotica is known for its higher percentage of fatty acids, high levels of Vitamin A and E content, and (the reason we choose it) it needs no processing so it can be enjoyed in its rawest, purest form.

 Ssanyu's roots in Uganda date back to spending summers there, as a child, with her family.

-"My father came from a small village in Uganda to the United States as an immigrant in the early 1970’s.
+"My father came from Katwe, an area in the city of Kampala, Uganda to the United States as a student immigrant in 1968.
 I spent my middle school years in Kenya and summers in Uganda where I saw first-hand the country's struggle in delivering quality healthcare.
-In 2007, on a research trip to Lira, in Northern Uganda, I had the opportunity to sit with women who shared with me some of their struggles of the post-civil conflict.
+In 2007, on a research trip to Lira, in Northern Uganda, I had the opportunity to sit with women who shared with me some of their struggles of the post-civil war conflict.
 Many of these women were coping with family members living with AIDS/HIV, scarcity of water, unemployment, lack of funds to educate their children, and difficulties in accessing adequate healthcare services."

 In 2008, Ssanyu co-founded the Peace & Happiness Foundation in efforts to advocate for women and children.
 Her mission includes a dedication to the economic and social stability of the underprivileged communities of Northern Ugandan communities through fair trade business.
 Her personal philosophy of every human being's right to healthcare, economic stability, and creative expression, is embedded in her goal to raise awareness for initiatives that empower, educate, and strengthen individuals while restoring communities.